krispingal/krispingal.github.io/content/articles/from-jekyll-to-hugo/index.md

 date = '2024-11-10T13:22:53-06:00'
 draft = false
 title = 'From Jekyll to Hugo'
-description = 'A Personal Journey in Static Site Migration from Jekyll to Hugo' keywords = ['static site generator', 'hugo static site generator'] images = ['hugo-logo-wide.svg'] tags = ['golang', 'web development'] math = true
+description = 'What makes a developer leave behind a well-loved tool for something new?
+Dive into the motivations, discoveries, and lessons learned in the shift from Jekyll to Hugo — and uncover the secrets to crafting a custom theme.' keywords = ['static site generator', 'hugo static site generator'] images = ['hugo-logo-wide.svg'] tags = ['golang', 'web development'] categories = ['ppl'] math = true
 +++
 {{< figure src="hugo-logo-wide.svg" alt="Hugo logo" height="250px" width="300px" loading="lazy" >}}